fniephaus/alfred-pocket/README.md

 Pocket for Alfred
 ==============

-This workflow let's you manage your Pocket list with Alfred.
+This workflow lets you manage your Pocket list with Alfred.

 ![Pocket for Alfred Screenshot](https://raw.github.com/fniephaus/alfred-pocket/master/screenshot.gif)